anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 <hr>

 ## 3. Run the BigQuerySyncTool on the master node of the cluster

-This is tactical testing.
-The strategic solution (using Dataproc Jobs API and submitting remotely to the cluster) to run the sync tool is detailed further in this module.
+This is a tactical solution to just explore using the HUDI BigQuerySyncTool.
+The strategic solution (using Dataproc Jobs API and submitting remotely to the cluster) to run the sync tool covered in teh next section and finally, further on, running via Airflow.

 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`